 Rather watch the video?
-Watch our PDF video to learn what makes PDFs accessible and listen to examples of PDFs being read with a screen reader.
+Watch Inaccessible PDF read with screen reader example video to learn what makes PDFs accessible and listen to a PDF read with a screen reader.

 What are PDF and non-HTML documents?

-Now, let’s cover what PDF and non-HTML documents are.
 When navigating the web, you’ve probably come across links to or embeds of documents.
 They can be PDFs, Word docs, Excel sheets, PowerPoints, or other document types.
-Each of these has specific requirements and considerations to make them accessible.

-How do documents affect an assistive technology user’s experience?
+How do inaccessible documents affect an assistive technology user’s experience?

-When it comes to documents, obviously, inaccessible documents have the largest effect on assistive technology users.
-They make it so people using assistive technology can’t navigate or, sometimes, can’t even read the content of the document.
+Inaccessible documents can make it so people using assistive technology can’t navigate or, sometimes, can’t even read the content of the document.

 Let’s get right into what makes the different document types inaccessible and accessible.